Azure/AKS-Landing-Zone-Accelerator/Scenarios/Secure-Baseline/Terraform/07-aks-cluster.md

 Update the permissions on the Key Vault to allow access from the newly created identity.
 The object-type can be key or secret.
 In this case it should be secret.
 ```
-az keyvault set-policy -n kv80049-aks --secret-permissions get --spn "94d5455f-9a5c-4c0c-80bb-f487578c4c7a"
+az keyvault set-policy -n <keyvault name> --<object type>-permissions get --spn <client-id>
 ```

 ## Grant access from hub network to private link created for keyvault

-For the jumpbox you just created in the hub network to have access to Key vault's private link you need to add the network to the access.
+For the jumpbox you just created in the hub network to have access to Key vault's private link, you need to add the network to the access.
 To do this,

 1. Find the Private DNS zone created for keyvault.
 This should be in the landing zone resource group (escs-lz01-rg for example)